Editor’s note: Dr. Jo de Klerk is neither affiliated with nor endorses any specific health insurance company.

 The 3 Main Types of Pet Insurance

 There are a few different types of pet insurance available.
-Accident & Illness tends to be the most common plan, but there are other options too.
+Accident and illness coverage tends to be the most common plan, but there are other options too.

-- Accident & Illness Plans (aka “comprehensive”).
+- Accident & Illness Coverage Plans (aka “comprehensive coverage”).
 This type of plan is the most popular, covering emergency accidents (such as your dog ingesting a sock or being hit by a car) as well as illnesses (such as cancer, arthritis, etc).
 Over 80% of pet insurance plans are accident & illness plans.

 - Wellness Plans.
 This is a relatively new type of plan that is becoming increasingly popular.
 Wellness plans don’t function like normal pet insurance – instead, they cover routine care, such as annual exams, flea and tick treatments, vaccinations etc. They usually function as add-ons to standard accident & illness pet insurance plans.